DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 What does the overflow CSS property do?

-It specifies what should happen if content overflows an element's box.
-This property specifies whether to clip content or to add scrollbars when an element's content is too big to fit in a specified area.
+It specifies what should happen if content overflows an element’s box.
+This property specifies whether to clip content or to add scrollbars when an element’s content is too big to fit in a specified area.

 SHOW

 Does overflow work for all block elements?

 No. It only works for block elements with a specified height.

 SHOW

 What is a default overflow value?

 visible: The overflow is not clipped.
-It renders outside the element's box if it overflows.
+It renders outside the element’s box if it overflows.
 This is the default.

 SHOW